-Also, a pool is added to the total amount representing the present value of vested benefits that were eliminated during a year due to implementation of the Rehabilitation Plan when the Plan was in critical (Red Zone) status.
+Also, a pool is added to the total amount representing the present value of vested benefits that were eliminated during the year due to implementation of the Rehabilitation Plan.
 This pool, called the Affected Benefits pool, is amortized over 15 years at the interest rate used for plan funding.